 Different application domains

 Also for the various application domains it varies to what degree Design for Values is common practice.
 In information and communication technology Design for Values is now relatively well established, not in the least thanks to the Value Sensitive Design (VSD) approach that Batya Friedman and others developed in this area of application.
 In other domains – like water management, military technology, or nuclear energy technology – values may already have played a role for quite some time, but they often do so implicitly.
-However, a well established, generally accepted Design for Values approach is still lacking.
+A well established, generally accepted Design for Values approach is still lacking in these domains.

 Different design approaches